 Acquisitions and Rapid Cataloging Services (ARCS)

-Acquisitions and Rapid Cataloging Services (ARCS) is one of three technical services divisions within Resource Acquisitions and Description/Information Technology Services; the others are Cataloging and Metadata Services (CAMS), Collections and Content Strategy, Gifts Program, and Preservation/Conservation.
-ARCS is the Libraries' central acquisitions unit for materials in all formats.
+Acquisitions and Rapid Cataloging Services (ARCS) is one of five units that reports to the Associate Dean for Collections and Content; the other units are Cataloging and Metadata Services (CAMS), Collections and Content Strategy, Gifts Program, and Preservation/Conservation.
+ARCS is the Libraries' central acquisitions unit for materials in all formats, including government publications.
 Wherever possible, ARCS performs simple cataloging on receipt for newly acquired monographs using copy from the Library of Congress and OCLC member libraries; items that cannot be quick cataloged and electronic serials without records in the Alma knowledge base are distributed to staff in CAMS.